 Other Helpful ADR Information

-- Write down or print ADR reservation numbers when reserving restaurant meals and take them with you to the restaurant.
+- Write down or print Advance Dining Reservations numbers when reserving restaurant meals and take them with you to the restaurant.
 This is your proof of a dining reservation.
 It’s also good to reconfirm your reservations before leaving home.

 - If you are staying on Walt Disney World property, you can request a list of all of your ADRs at anytime from the Lobby Concierge of your resort.